johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-28-docusaurus-createfeeditems-api-git-commit-date/index.md

 There's two particular use cases that I've been thinking about:

 1. Trimming the number of feed items
-2. Using the git commit date for the feed item date
+2. Using the latest git commit date for the feed item date

 The reason I want to trim the number of feed items is because I have written a lot of blog posts.
 I learned that some RSS readers were choking on the size of my feed and rendering it unusable.
 So I thought a decent approach would be to trim the number of feed items to a more manageable number.

 The second use case is a lot more fun!
 I want to use the git commit date for the feed item date.
-I tend to go back and edit my posts, particularly in the recent months after publishing.
+Docusaurus uses the date of post itself to drive this by default.
+That's not a bad default.
+However, I tend to go back and edit my posts, particularly in the recent weeks after publishing.
 I don't want the date of the feed item to be the date of the post.
 I want it to be the date of the most recent commit.
+That way, if I go back and edit a post, the feed item date will be updated.

+We're going to implement both of these.

+## `createFeedItems` API usage